rabobank-nederland/omnikassa-dotnet-sdk/README.md

 The .NET SDK allows .NET developers to integrate their web shop with Rabo OmniKassa to handle online payments.
 Note that besides using an SDK Rabo OmniKassa also provides other ways to integrate that may require less effort.
 More information on this topic can be found on the [Developer Portal](https://developer.rabobank.nl/overview/rabo-omnikassa) of Rabobank.

-To use the SDK use the NuGet library found in https://www.nuget.org/packages/OmniKassa_Rabobank/.
-Select the appropriate release.

-Detailed developer documentation on how to use the .NET SDK as well as contact information can be found in the [SDK manual](https://github.com/rabobank-nederland/omnikassa-sdk-doc/blob/main/README.md).
+Installation instructions and detailed developer documentation on how to use the .NET SDK as well as contact information can be found in the [SDK manual](https://github.com/rabobank-nederland/omnikassa-sdk-doc/blob/main/README.md).

 ## Release notes